 RLS is thought to be related to the following factors or conditions:

-- Some women get RLS during pregnancy, especially in the last 3 months.
+- Some women get Restless Leg Syndrome during pregnancy, especially in the last 3 months.
 But the symptoms usually go away about 4 weeks after having the baby.

 - People with anemia (low iron levels) may be more likely to get RLS.
 Once low iron levels or anemia is corrected, symptoms can lessen.